clayh53/statamic-toc/README.md

 ### Basic example with some styling

-The plugin returns the table of contents block with a class of *toc-block*.
-The div itself can be targeted using this class selector and setting the width and float it right, for instance.
+The plugin returns the table of contents block with a class of *toc-block* and the original content with a class of *content-block*.
+The classes enable the divs to be targeted using the appropriate class selector, and allow setting the width and float properties for each block.
 In a similar manner, the ```<ol>``` elements can be targeted using the class selector *toc*.

 An example CSS setup might look like this: